microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 + **Azure Subscription:** You must have rights to deploy resources at the resource group scope in your Azure subscription (i.e. [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) role).

-+ **Azure Active Directory (AAD):** You must have [Application Administrator](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure subscription.
++ **Azure Active Directory (AAD):** For configuring app settings in Challenge-07, you must have [Application Administrator](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure subscription.

 You will also need to have [Postman](https://www.getpostman.com/) installed – either the desktop or web client.